 Although holding hands is acceptable, do not get cosy in public places and kissing is not okay.
 You won't get arrested for it but if you make a lot of people uncomfortable, you might get a warning from the cops.

 It is not very easily available (only hotels are allowed to serve) and emirates like Sharjah are completely dry.
 Although you do have licensed shops that sell alcohol in Dubai and Abu Dhabi, many do not let you buy unless you have a license yourself.
 For cheap alcohol, duty-free shops at the airport might be your best bet.

 #4 Driving in the UAE

 If you plan to rent a car and drive, be careful of the rowdy drivers in the fastest lane.
-Although the driving is lot more organized than many other parts of the world, at speeds of 140 kmph, you need to be a very confident and calm driver to be able to not get intimidated by constantly tailgating boisterous drivers out there.
+Although the driving is a lot more organised here than many other parts of the world, at speeds of 140 kmph, you need to be a very confident and calm driver to be able to not get intimidated by constantly tailgating boisterous drivers out there.
 Stay in the slower lanes if not too comfortable, and do NOT drink and drive.
-Alternatively, the city is well connected by the metro and taxies are easy to find.
+There is a zero tolerance policy for drinking and driving.
+Alternatively, the city is well connected by the metro and taxis are easy to find.

 #5 Do not worry about safety

 Dubai is one of the safest cities in the world and the nightlife is amazing.
 Places are well connected with the metro as well as ample taxis, which are available through the night.
 Crime is not one of the things that should be of concern while travelling here.
 Having said that, no matter where you are in the world, it always helps to be aware of your surroundings and follow common sense.